ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-Facade Design Pattern in Android - <a href="https://medium.com/@naimish-trivedi/facade-design-pattern-in-android-3eb959df5478" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top Website and Mobile App Development Companies in India 2024 - <a href="https://medium.com/@junkiescoder/top-website-and-mobile-app-development-companies-in-india-2024-7d4ed378f00e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Naimish Trivedi`**
+✍️ **posted by `Jinaan Bukhari`**

-<blockquote>In software design, the Facade Pattern serves a similar role: it provides a simplified interface to a complex subsystem.
-It hides the…</blockquote>
+<blockquote>In 2024, India continues to be a global hub for website and mobile app development, delivering world-class solutions at competitive rates…</blockquote>

 <h3>5.
 Most Free Promotion Advice Is Nonsense.
 Here’s What Worked For Us - <a href="https://medium.com/better-marketing/most-free-promotion-advice-is-nonsense-heres-what-worked-for-us-456ddc928a7c" target="_blank" rel="noopener noreferrer">link</a></h3>